mminhaz93/Frontend-CRUD-Design/README.md

 ## Function/Data Placement

 What about our data?
 Where should we store state?
 Also where do our methods go?
 Keeping everything centralized in `App` is an easy approach to this.
-Later when we are much more comfortable with web development, it'll be easy to get the feel for where exactly our values need to live.
+Later, when we are much more comfortable with web development, it'll be easy to get the feel for where exactly our values need to live.
 That also requires a good deal of planning before starting a project.

 When we have our methods in `App`, we simply need to pass them down to our child components to be able to call them when we need them.
 Here's a diagram of how functions flow typically in a CRUD app:

 ![function flow](./React-CRUD-functional-flow.png)

-I know there are a lot of moving parts here.
+There are a lot of moving parts here.
 If we don't need to have a separate view for a single item, we can just keep our "edit" and "delete" button on the items in our item list.
 Them we could remove the `SingleItem` component from this list.

 ### Read

 Looking at this diagram, we see that `read` looks pretty simple.
-It's only a function in api-helper that makes our axios call and another function in App that sets state.
+It's a function in api-helper that makes our axios call and another function in App that sets state.
 We could call our setState function in `componentDidMount` if we wanted our data to load with the page.

 ### Create

 Create is the same but it needs to get data from the form first.
-Also it isn't triggered until the form is submitted.
+Also, it isn't triggered until the form is submitted.

 ### Delete

-Delete doesn't need form data but it does need the id of a single item.
+Delete doesn't need form data, but it does need the id of a single item.
 We can get this from the `.map` inside of our item list or from the individual item view, if we have it.
 We can trigger this function with the onClick of a button.

 ### Update

-Update has the most moving parts here but it's really just a combination of delete and create.
-We start but an onClick in the item list or single item page view.
-We need to grab the entire item including its id and save it in state in app.
-The id we will need late once the update form is submitted.
+Update has the most moving parts here, but it's really just a combination of delete and create.
+We start with an onClick in the item list or single item page view.
+We need to grab the entire item, including its id and save it in state in App.
+We'll need our id once the update form is submitted.
 We need to replace our empty form data in state with the rest of the items data.
 If we redirect the user to the update form now, they should be looking at a form with the items already in it, ready to be updated.
-From here, it's the same a create.
-On submit, the form data is sent to our api call and then set in state of our app.
+From here, it's the same as create.
+On submit, the form data is sent to our API call and then set in state of our app.

 The only function that we are missing from the diagram is for our controlled component: `handleChange`.
 That should live in App since that is where the state for our form data is.
 As for `handleSubmit`, our setState functions for create and update are our handleSubmit functions.